Graphs

 In the context of HASH, a graph is a collection of entities which may be connected to other entities by links.

-The totality of all public data in HASH may also be thought of as a graph, as many individual workspaces are connected through linked entities and shared types.
+The totality of all public data in HASH, sometimes called the "HASH public web", may also be thought of as a graph, as many individual workspaces are connected to each other through linked entities and shared types.

 In the Block Protocol

-The Block Protocol module which deals with entities and the links between them is known as the Graph Module.
+The Block Protocol module which deals with entities and the links between them is known as the Graph module.

 In mathematics and computer science